Route 66 Bridge

 A Link to the Past, a Path to the Future

-The goal is to restore this historic structure while re-establishing the connection as part of the region’s larger greenway system.
-The revitalized bridge will reunite both sides of the Route 66 State Park and increase access to the visitor center for hikers, cyclists and boaters.
-The historically significant bridge, already an international attraction for Route 66 and architecture enthusiasts, could become a catalyst for future development of the site, creating a dynamic space for outdoor recreation.
+Our goal is to restore the bridge and re-establish its role as part of the region’s larger greenway system.
+The revitalized structure will reconnect both sides of Route 66 State Park and expand access to the visitor center for hikers, cyclists, and boaters.
+Already recognized internationally by Route 66 travelers and architecture enthusiasts, the bridge has the potential to become a catalyst for new outdoor recreation opportunities and future development—ensuring this historic treasure continues to inspire generations to come.

 Preserving, Restoring & Protecting

-Listed on the National Register of Historic Places, the 1,008-foot bridge evokes both engineering excellence and functional beauty.
-Completed in 1932, the bridge remains one of only a few Warren-Truss bridges in Missouri.
+Listed on the National Register of Historic Places, the 1,008-foot Meramec River Bridge is a striking example of engineering excellence and functional beauty.
+Completed in 1932, it remains one of the few Warren-Truss bridges in Missouri.

-Preserving the Route 66 Meramec River Bridge comes with a sense of urgency.
-The life of the truss is estimated at just seven years.
-The bridge was originally set to be demolished in 2017 due to advanced deterioration, but Missouri State Parks took ownership of the bridge and earned it a temporary reprieve from the wrecking ball.
+Preserving this landmark carries a sense of urgency.
+The truss has an estimated lifespan of only seven more years.
+Originally slated for demolition in 2017 due to advanced deterioration, the bridge was spared when Missouri State Parks assumed ownership—granting it a temporary reprieve from the wrecking ball.

-The opportunity now exists to restore the bridge as a connection for people walking and biking in Route 66 State Park.
-Additional funding is needed to protect the structure and create a lasting cultural asset.
+Today, we have the opportunity to restore the bridge as a vital connection for walkers and cyclists in Route 66 State Park.
+With additional funding, we can protect this historic structure and transform it into a lasting cultural and recreational asset for Missouri and beyond.

 An Architectural Beauty